The ABCs Of 3D Animation: A Beginner-Friendly Guide

 A man is sitting at a desk, immersed in computer animation.

-Over the shoulder shot of a young game developer working from home while his girlfriend walks in the background
+Over-the-shoulder shot of a young game developer working from home while his girlfriend walks in the background

 Similarly, in 3D animation, artists create a sequence of different poses for the model.
 They put these poses together, and the model seems to move smoothly when played in order.
 This is done by setting key poses at specific times and letting the computer fill in the transitions.
 Animation adds movement, emotion, and action to the static 3D models, making them tell stories and interact.